bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

      **Details**

-  There is a new project-build-plugin version 9.2.1, with to new execution goals, which are active per default:
+  There is a new project-build-plugin version 9.2.1 with new execution goals, which are active per default:

     * :project-build-plugin-doc:`maven-dependency <9.2/maven-dependency-mojo.html>`: